SymfonyCasts/symfony5/sfcasts/ep2-fundamentals/environment-variables.md

 be able to go to `sentry.io` and... yep!
 It takes me over to the SymfonyCasts issues and we have a new entry: Exception: bad stuff happened!

+***TIP
+If you don't see your logs showing up in Sentry, there could be some connection error that's being hidden from you.
+If you want to debug, check out Ryan's comment about this: https://bit.ly/sentry-debug
+***

 Next, how do you handle setting environment variables when you deploy?
 It's time to check out a *cool* new system called the secrets vault.